Memo to Banksy

 When I look at your work myself, I see what I see.
 When I look at it with a group of 30–40 people who don’t even know each other, and we have an open discussion — I see a lot more.

-It was an educational event because it showed historical reconstruction in action and focused on using your work for people to learn from together.
+It was an educational event because it showed historical reconstruction in action and focused on using your work for people to learn together.

 The power of seeing your work on-location is even more apparent in Police Sniper.